Breaches of non-custodial community-based orders

 [6-630] Consequences of determining a breach

 If the order is revoked, the court may re-sentence the offender: ss 107D(1), 108D(1).
 The court must take into account any time for which the offender was held in custody for the offence: s 24(a) Crimes (Sentencing Procedure) Act 1999.
-Further, when sentencing for a breach of obligations under the particular order, the sentencer must take into account the fact the offender was subject to such an order and anything done in compliance with their obligations under the order: s 24(b).
+Further, when an offender is sentenced following a breach of an order, the court must take into account the fact the offender was subject to such an order and anything done in compliance with their obligations under it: s 24(b) Crimes (Sentencing Procedure) Act.

-In cases involving a breach of a bond, it has been held that the sentence imposed must not exceed the sentence that is appropriate for the original offence.
-However, it may reflect the fact the offender has rejected the trust placed in him or her by the previous sentencing court, that this shows a lack of remorse and casts doubt on the offender’s prospects for rehabilitation: R v Morris (unrep, 14/7/95, NSWCCA).
-Kirby ACJ, Badgery-Parker and Bruce JJ added:
+Where an offender is to be re-sentenced following a breach of bond, the sentence imposed may not exceed that which is appropriate to the objective circumstances, however, it should, depending on the breach, reflect that the offender rejected the trust placed in them by the previous sentencing court, their lack of remorse, and the doubt regarding their prospects for rehabilitation: R v Morris (unrep, 14/7/95, NSWCCA) at [5].
+In that case, the Court added at [6]:

 Two things need to be borne in mind by any court which is called upon to sentence an offender in circumstances where that offender is called before the court by reason of such a breach.
 The first and fundamental is that that offender comes to be punished not for the breach but, following the breach, for his other original offence in respect of which the recognizance was imposed.
 Secondly, in assessing the appropriate punishment for that original offence, the court must not ignore whatever penalty, whether by way of imprisonment or otherwise, may have been imposed by it or by some other court in respect of the conduct constituting the breach.
 The principle of totality clearly applies to the sentences to be imposed in respect of the breach and thereafter in respect of the original offence.

-The offender has the same rights of appeal as if the offender was sentenced by that court on conviction of the offence: ss 107D(3), 108D(3) Crimes (Administration of Sentences) Act.
+The offender has the same rights of appeal as if the offender was sentenced by that court on conviction for the offence: ss 107D(3), 108D(3).

-If the court imposes, adds or varies a condition of the order, it must take reasonable steps to explain to the offender (in language they can understand), pursuant to cl 329(8) Crimes (Administration of Sentences) Regulation 2014:
+If the court imposes, adds or varies a condition of the order, it must take reasonable steps to explain to the offender (in language they can understand):

-• the consequences of a failure to comply with those obligations.
+the consequences of a failure to comply with those obligations: cl 329(8).

 However, a court may vary or waive this requirement: cl 329(10).
 An order of the court is not invalidated by failure to comply with cl 329(8): cl 329(9).